Safe-DS/DSL/docs/Stdlib/python/Tutorials/visualization.md

 ![Lineplot](./Resources/Lineplot.png)

+The line itself represents the central tendency and the hued area around it a confidence interval for that estimate.

 We can conclude that tickets for first class rooms are much more expensive compared to second and third class.
 Also the difference between second and third is less pronounced.

 Some other plots that might be useful are boxplots, histogams and scatterplots.